The Hidden Dangers of Working from Home

 To say COVID-19 has changed our lives is an understatement.

 Since new health guidelines were put into place nearly half of the working population of Australia is now working from home.

-We often spend more time sitting staring into a computer screen when we work from home.
+We often spend more time sitting staring at a computer screen when we work from home.

-We lose sight of work/life balance, taking less breaks and working longer hours.
+We lose sight of work/life balance, taking fewer breaks and working longer hours.

-Meetings are done via video calls instead of walking to a meeting room and we chat to colleagues via messenger or phone calls instead of walking to their desk.
+Meetings are done via video calls instead of walking to a meeting room and we chat to colleagues via messenger or phone calls instead of walking to their desks.

 All these small active tasks that we don't do when working from home add up to a lot of steps throughout the day.

 Prolonged sitting causes deconditioning of your leg muscles and contribute to muscle fatigue.